xrally/xrally-docs/docs/install.md

   --no-color             Disable output coloring.
 ```

+!!! note

-> **Note** the script will check if all the software required by xRally
+    the script will check if all the software required by xRally
-> is already installed in your system.
+    is already installed in your system.
 If this is not the case, it will
-> exit, suggesting you the command to issue **as root** in order to
+    exit, suggesting you the command to issue **as root** in order to
-> install the dependencies.
+    install the dependencies.

 You also have to set up the **sRally database** after the installation is
 complete: